With home prices up more than 50%, some states try to contain property taxes

 Colorado also has been at the center of the property tax debate.
 The state has experienced decades-long growth in new residents, driving up demand for housing.
 Meanwhile, it has struggled to find a balance between providing tax relief for homeowners and sufficient funding for local governments.

-A 1982 constitutional amendment limited residential properties to 45% of Colorado’s total property tax base while also setting a fixed assessment rate for commercial properties.
+A 1982 constitutional amendment limited residential properties to 45 per cent of Colorado’s total property tax base while also setting a fixed assessment rate for commercial properties.
 To keep the ratio in balance as home values rose, residential tax assessments were cut, leaving less revenue for essential services such as fire districts.

 Colorado voters repealed that constitutional provision in 2020.
 Since then, assessed home values have risen rapidly and the General Assembly has responded.
 The latest law, signed in May, is projected to shave over $1 billion annually off future property tax revenue by reducing tax rates and imposing growth limits.

 But that’s not enough to satisfy some residents.
-The conservative group Advance Colorado backed a citizens initiative asking voters in November to cap all property tax revenue growth at 4% per year and is gathering signatures for still another ballot initiative to lower property taxes.
+The conservative group Advance Colorado backed a citizens initiative asking voters in November to cap all property tax revenue growth at 4 per cent per year and is gathering signatures for still another ballot initiative to lower property taxes.

 “People are saying this is too much growth; government doesn’t need this much money,” Advance Colorado President Michael Fields said.
 "People are genuinely scared of losing their houses.”